The Second Voyage of the Mimi: Episodes

 Each episode consists of two fifteen-minute segments.

 The first segment of each episode follows the serialized tale of scientists studying the ancient Maya and getting involved with thwarting site looters.
 The two scientists are Victor Cobos, a Mexican man of Maya descent, and Terry Gibbs, an American woman.
 Terry's husband is revealed to have been killed by site looters.
 Terry's daughter Quiché has grown up with archeology and can already read Maya writing.
 They hire the Granvilles in Quintana Roo, Mexico, near Tulum, to help them study the routes of ancient Maya ships.
 The Granvilles in turn hire Pepper Thornton, the daughter of one of Captain Granville's old sailing buddies, because she is an expert diver.
 Previously, Pepper worked for Harvey Westerman, a skinflint tour operator, guiding tourists on dives through then reefs.

 Each second segment is a standalone exploration of one of the scientific principles touched on in the serialized tale.
 In these second segments, one of the child actors (Ben Affleck or Carla Douglin) comes out of character and interviews real, in many cases well-known, scientists abouts their work.
 These scientists include archeologists Bill Fash, Peter Reynolds and David Stuart, and rain forest ecologist Nalini Nadkarni.
 In addition, Martha Hill, a silver medalist in the Winter Paralympics, comes out of character in an interview with Ben Affleck at the beginning of the information segment titled "Expedition 1 If I can Do This".

-The real vessel Mimi

-The Mimi was a French-built sailboat, originally constructed in 1931 as a small cargo and fishing vessel.
-It was purchased in the early 1980s by Peter Marston and was kept moored in Gloucester, Massachusetts.
-Besides its appearances on the TV show, it went from city to city and acted as a tourist attraction in places such as Salem, Massachusetts, Boston, and other cities.

-In 1988, Peter Marston and some freelance musicians produced a cassette and songbook called "Sea Songs from the Mimi Crew" of old-time sea songs self-published under the name "The Barn School" based in Gloucester, Massachusetts.
-The cassette and songbook were available from the actual sailing vessel Mimi, as well as where music was sold, and in museum gift shops.
-The cassette and songbook are now out of print.

-Also available from the sailing vessel Mimi were souvenirs such as T-shirts and buttons that said "I was on board the Mimi."
-The souvenirs are no longer manufactured, and have hardly turned up on Internet marketers such as eBay or Amazon.

-Marston retained ownership of the vessel until 1998, when the boat was sold to new owners; Captain George G. Story of Gloucester, Massachusetts, his brother Captain Alan M. Story of Deltona, Florida and Spiro "Steve" Cocotas, also from Gloucester.
-They operated the vessel as Three Mates Inc. for several years, bringing the boat to as many as 28 cities along the east coast.
-The Mimi eventually fell into disrepair, and was scrapped in 2011.